tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 # DRAFT

 TODOs:
-- [ ] replace "Community" with OSM"
+- [ ] replace "Community" with OSM"; singularize projects as much as possible
-- [ ] Copy community mission language from existing policy
 - [ ] Discuss applicability (nth try at this).
 - [ ] Pick one of "you may" or "you can".
 - [ ] Make clear that mere attribution (as required by the license) is typically nominative use, and does not require a license, unless it somehow implies endorsement?

-Open questions for OSM legal team:
-- [ ] License throughout speaks of OSM projects, plural - does that really make sense?
-- [ ] Ask OSM about quick license - does it make sense for OSM?
-- [ ] Social media user names not really well-addressed - should they be in Sec.
-3 (permitted, no license) or Sec.
-4 (needs license)?
-Old OSM draft policy tends to imply Sec.
-3.4, perhaps with a requirement that you clarify non-endorsement?
+- [ ] Social media user names in Sec.
+3.4, perhaps with a requirement that you clarify non-endorsement

 ## Introduction
 ### Why does OSM have marks?